pororo0721/hangman323/README.md

 # Hangman

+[Hangman]

+## Description
 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

+### What I Learned
+- String manipulation
+- List operations
+- Loops (for iteration and repetition)
+- Conditional statements
+- Functions and modular programming